-Food:
+FOOD:

 Proper nutrition is essential for good health and effective learning.
-As a school setting we will:
+As a school setting, we will:

-- Work in partnership with catering staff to ensure that meals are healthy - Educate children about healthy eating The eat well guide

-- Promote healthy alternatives - Encourage children to drink water throughout the school day, provide water bottles for every child - Support parents of what constitutes healthy food healthy lunch box
+- Work in partnership with catering staff to ensure that meals are healthy Educate children about healthy eating - The eat well guide - Promote healthy alternatives - Encourage children to drink plenty of water throughout the school day - Support parents of what constitutes healthy feed healthy lunch box

 Children should bring to school a healthy snack for breaktime.
 Healthy snacks are foods which are low in fat and sugars e.g. fruit, vegetables, yogurt, oat cakes, rice cakes, cheese.
-We are a NUT FREE school, this means NO foods that contain nuts or nut traces should come into school.
+We are a NUT FREE school; this means NO foods that contain nuts or nut traces should come into school.